 12:30-13:30: Multilingual poetry translation - interactive public event.

 This project forms part of Valentina and Daniel's work on eco-regions.
-An outcome of this collaboration will be a co-edited special issue of Dix-Neuf on 'Ecoregions' in December 2019.
+An outcome of this collaboration was a co-edited special issue of Dix-Neuf journal on 'Ecoregions' in December 2019.

 You can read a short report of the activities here: https://valentinagosetti.wordpress.com/a-series-of-events-in-april-2019/